Main series: MK1 (Part 1 | Part 2) | MK2 | MK3 | MK4 | Deadly Alliance | Deception | Armageddon | MK vs. DC Universe | MK9 | MKX | MK11

 - BFS: Made of ice, naturally.

-- Body Snatcher: Shao Kahn's soul does this to Sub-Zero in his arcade ending.
+- Body Snatcher: Shao Kahn's soul takes over his body in his arcade ending.

 - A Day in the Limelight: He's the focus of Chapter 14.